alwaysgreenhq/alwaysgreen/examples/demos/README.md

-# Nova CI-Rescue Demo Examples
+# AlwaysGreen CI-Rescue Demo Examples

 This directory contains various demo projects with intentionally broken code and failing tests.
-These are designed to test Nova CI-Rescue's ability to automatically fix different types of bugs.
+These are designed to test AlwaysGreen CI-Rescue's ability to automatically fix different types of bugs.

 ## Demo Projects